 We visited Positano during our trip to Sorrento in 2019.
-The town of Sorrento is small and you can see everything in a couple of days.
+The town of Sorrento is small, and you can see everything in a day or two.
 Visiting Positano was an obvious choice to add something extra to our trip, and getting there was simple.
 What is there to do?
-Here is how to spend a day in Positano.
+Here is how to spend a day exploring Positano.

 ADMIRE THE VIEW ACROSS THE BAY

-If Positano is famous anything, it’s the view.
-Houses, churches, buildings all cling to the steep cliff side.
-The village sits on the Southern edge of Italy’s famous Amalfi Coast and is a hotspot for tourists from across the world, as-well as the rich and famous.
+If Positano is famous for anything, it’s the view.
+Houses, churches, and other buildings all cling precariously to the steep cliff-side.
+The village sits on the southern edge of Italy’s famous Amalfi Coast and is a hotspot for tourists from across the world, as-well as the rich and famous.

 EXPLORING THE TOWN OF POSITANO